Creating Scenarios

 The question will display with the player's earlier answer filled in, making the questionnaire feel more personal and connected.

-Note that variables are presented to the player in the order they appear in the sidebar.
+Choices are presented to the player in the order they appear in the sidebar.
 You can drag them to reorder.

 4. Cards

-Here is where you define your story cards (see the Tutorial for details).
-However, here you can include {{variable}} placeholders that get filled in with the player's answers.
+Here is where you define your story cards.
+Here you can include {{variable}} placeholders that get filled in with the player's answers.

 For example, a character card might look like: